-At Haven Life, our team tries to walk the talk in our personal lives.
+At Haven Life, our team tries to walk the talk.
 We invest with roboadvisers.
 We believe Venmo truly has made splitting bills a lot easier.
 We use every car service app available in New York City.
 And, we buy life insurance when we need it.

-That being said, on our team of more than 100 people, not all of us have life insurance.
+That being said, on our team of over 100 people, not all of us have life insurance.

 But, for those of us who don’t own a policy, we have a good rationale and understanding of why we haven’t taken the plunge yet.
 For those who do have a life insurance policy, I’d argue we have even better stories to tell.